 05/07 headlights on 99/04 Ford Super dutyOur 2001 F250 headlights lenses have yellowed and leak, tired of polishing/drying out, trying to seal.
 Look like pooh.
 Simple replacement would work but decided to upgrade.
 Primarily I want to see clear un fluted lenses on the headlights.
 Which would be a simple bolt on '02 to '04 headlight, they came clear.
 But I'd also like to change the full width orange turn signals to clear (with orange bulb and legal orange side reflector) Just a matter that I've always hated all that orange of the 01 earlier signals.

 BUT since I'm doing this, spending time and money decided I like to see the stock 05 to 07 one piece headlight/signals.
 Just look nice/clean & simple, not the 80s look of the 01, not blingy like some of the aftermarket stuff.
-Also could just swap 03-04 lights in, same lights -just clear no modification needed.
+Also could just swap 03-04 lights in, same lights -just clear LENS BUT no modification needed.
 In a perfect world- truck would have round glass headlights, but those days are gone.
 Plastic fantastic..here to stay

 There are a wealth of write ups on converting 99-04 Fords to 05-07 headlights.
 I'm documenting my install but more pointing out what others hadn't or where I varied.
 Ill add some links to other sources I used.
 Find as many 'how-tos' as you can-just makes it simpler should you decided to go this route.